 Hi!
 I’m Jessica Festa, but you can call me Jessie.
 Welcome to Jessie on a Journey, a solo female and offbeat travel blog.

 And here’s a little secret: you do not have to wait until you have a ton of money saved up or a travel partner — even if you’re a female — to do it.
 The best time to travel is now.

 How Can I Help You Live (And Travel!)
 Your Best Life?

-I offer online beginner and advanced classes, as well as one-on-one consulting and budget-friendly webinars.
+I offer online beginner and advanced classes, as well as email courses, coaching programs and self-paced lessons.
 Blogging is great way to travel long term and make money!
 Also get access to my free library of blogging worksheets here.

 Want to travel but not sure where to start?
 I’ve helped tons of travelers just like you plan epic trips based on my own experience roaming the globe.
 You tell me your destination and style, I do the rest!